Tent on top of a mountain in Colorado

 What is Ultralight Backpacking Gear?

-“Ultralight” backpacking gear refers to equipment that is designed to be extremely lightweight without compromising functionality or durability.
 The goal of ultralight gear is to reduce the overall weight of your pack, which results in less fatigue, and the ability to cover more ground.

 Best backpacking gear laid out in living room